Policy Number: HR201705-1.0 • Version/Last Updated: 1.0 November 2017 • Audience: Public • Commencement: 13 March 2014 (reviewed October 2017)

 - to keep parents informed about matters related to their child’s schooling through correspondence, newsletters and magazines

-- day-to-day administration of the School
+- day-to-day administration of the school

-- to satisfy the School’s legal obligations and allow the School to discharge its duty of care.
+- to satisfy the legal obligations of SCS and the school and to allow the school to discharge its duty of care.

-- administering the individual’s employment or contract, as the case may be
+- administering the individual’s employment or contract

-- seeking donations and marketing for the School
+- seeking donations and marketing for the school

-Parents, staff, contractors and other members of the wider School community may from time to time receive fundraising information.
+Parents, staff, contractors and other members of the wider school community may from time to time receive fundraising information.
 School publications, such as newsletters and magazines, which include personal information, may be used for marketing purposes.

-4.3 Disclosure of Personal Information
+Disclosure of Personal Information